 All Saints Rd

 The Rutherglen area of Victoria is a very underrated wine region.
 There are around 20 wineries in the region which has been producing wine for at least 150 years.

-The most striking feature of this winery is the heritage listed Castle, based on the Castle of Mey, the most northerly inhabited castle in Britain and home for many years of the Queen Mother.
+The most striking feature of All Saints Winery is the heritage listed Castle, based on the Castle of Mey, the most northerly inhabited castle in Britain and home for many years of the Queen Mother.
 The castle was mainly constructed from handmade bricks that were made on the winery in their brick kiln.